NERDDISCO/nerddis.co/content/nd-genuary32nd-plants-chatgpt3-001.md

 # nd-genuary32nd-plants-chatgpt3-001

-{{< attention url="https://www.fxhash.xyz/generative/slug/nd-genuary32nd-plants-chatgpt3-001" name="fxhash.xyz/generative/slug/nd-genuary32nd-plants-chatgpt3-001" >}}
+{{< attention url="https://www.fxhash.xyz/generative/slug/nd-genuary32nd-plants-chatgpt3-001" name="nd-genuary32nd-plants-chatgpt3-001 on fxhash" >}}

-For [GENUARY](https://genuary.art) 2023 (= Generative art in January, a month where you have a different prompt every day and can use that to create art in any form you like) I wanted to create something, but had no idea what I could actually do.
-Instead I was playing around with [ChatGPT](https://chat.openai.com).
-When my friend [2xAA](https://2xaa.fm) released his new album [Alescere](https://2xaa.bandcamp.com/album/alescere-data113) on February 2, 2023, I finally got the inspiration I needed, because the [cover artwork](https://www.instagram.com/p/CoMZlxjtfvc) contains a minimalistic plant and "Alescere" is Latin for "to grow".
+For [GENUARY](https://genuary.art) 2023 (= generative art in January, a month where you have a different prompt every day and can use that to create art in any form you like) I wanted to create something myself, but had no idea what I could actually do.
+Instead I  played around with [ChatGPT](https://chat.openai.com).
+On February 2, my friend [2xAA](https://2xaa.fm) released his new album [Alescere](https://2xaa.bandcamp.com/album/alescere-data113).
+I finally got the inspiration I needed, because the [cover artwork](https://www.instagram.com/p/CoMZlxjtfvc) contains a minimalistic plant and "Alescere" is Latin for "to grow".
 My first thought was: How can I create a plant on [Canvas 2D](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D) which is actually growing?
-{.text}

 Since it was already February, I was not sure if I even should start working on this project, but then I saw that [fx(hash) had already announced GENUARY 32nd on their Discord](https://discord.com/channels/900333075509149767/909081044932788295/1069726490779996182): An imaginary point in time specifically for celebrating generative art.
 The idea was to have a week long (February 1-7) minting party with submissions for GENUARY 2023.
 AND on the website of GENUARY it states, that you can do the prompt when ever it's convenient to do so.
-{.text}

 But how to get started?
 I created Canvas 2D stuff in the past, but never a growing plant.
 So I was wondering: Can I combine my plant-idea with a research on how to use ChatGPT to create generative art from scratch?
 Soon after I started to record the whole process and it was actually working out pretty nice.
 The thing I totally underestimated was the time it took to edit the video, that's why I missed the deadline for GENUARY 32nd by more than a month.
 But it's done now and you can sit back, get some snacks and watch the show: [Create Generative Art with ChatGPT without any coding experience?](https://youtube.com) TODO TITLE OF YOUTUBE AND LINK!!!
-{.text}

 <div class="center center--items text separate">
     <a href="TODO: LINK TO VIDEO" target="_blank">